How to Increase Your Child’s Focus and Concentration

 Jan 18, 2022 Today, parents across the world are turning to homeschool lessons and online schooling due to quarantine.
 One of the biggest challenges parents face with homeschooling is keeping children focused.

-Now that your children are completing school assignments at home, many find focusing their child’s attention on school difficult.
-Thankfully, there are simple ways to help gain a child’s concentration and channel their focus on everyday tasks while under quarantine!
+Now that your children are attending school at home, many find dealing with their child’s attention span for online school difficult.
+Thankfully, there are simple ways to help improve a child’s concentration and channel their focus on everyday tasks while under quarantine!

-A schedule is key when trying to focus a child’s attention.
-Many children find their increased mental focus when a routine is established and followed.
-Creating a schedule is also beneficial to you as well!
+A schedule is key for most kids, and certainly those who have trouble focusing.
+Many children find their mental focus improves when a routine is established and followed.
+Creating a schedule is also beneficial for you as well!

 Since parents are now working from home with children, it is more difficult to concentrate on your own work.
-To increase your own focus so you can complete work-related tasks, write down your own workload in the same schedule.
+To improve your focus so you can complete work-related tasks, write down your own workload on the same schedule.

 Here’s a morning schedule example: